atomic77/reqsink/README.md

 The `/admin` route provides a simple GUI showing the current tracked requests:

 ![Admin page](static/admin.png)

+If you don't want to use docker, a static binary is available for linux_amd64.
+Other platforms should work fine, so far I've tested armv7.

 ## User-defined templates

 The default response to any request to is a terse "OK".
 If you want to customize the response for a given